pystardust/ani-cli/.github/ISSUE_TEMPLATE/enhancement.md

 ---

-**In what category does your enhancement fall?**
-Choose safety, speed, ux, or other
+**In what category does your enhancement fall? [choose: safety, speed, ux, qa, other]** ux

 **Status Quo **
-How are we doing things currently?
+Currently the alternating menus are yellow and green

 **The Enhancement**
-What makes your change/addition better than the status quo
+I really like blue and purple

 **Additional context**
-Add any other context or screenshots about the feature request here.
+pls fix uwu